4neesh/DevBlog/src/blogInProgress/031_SpringFramework.md

 <br>
 <h4>AutoConfiguration</h4>
 <p>
-AutoConfiguration is the most valuable feature from Spring Boot as it resolves the excessive configuration required from the developer for the application purpose.
+AutoConfiguration is the core feature from Spring Boot as it resolves the excessive configuration required from the developer for the application purpose.
 </p>
 <p>
 As previously visited, Spring MVC is one example where default configuration would always be required to set-up the DispatcherServlet and ViewResolver amongst other infrastructure components.